 (Introduced in version 2103)

-Latest Feature Update: This chart shows the number of devices that installed the latest feature update.
+Latest Feature Update (versions 2103 and 2107): This chart shows the number of devices that installed the latest feature update.

 Collection Errors: This tile shows the number of devices that failed with the specified error code.
 For more information, see Analyze SetupDiag errors.

 Errors Timeline: Displays the top errors and the number of devices with each error over the course of time for the chosen collection.